jeslage/storybook-addon-theme-playground/README.md

 `storybook-addon-theme-playground` will render a [default component](#default-components) based on the theme value.
 If you want to customize them, you can override the default components by adding an `overrides` object to your decorator.

-As a key use the theme object path, e.g `'button.color.spacing'`
+As a key use the theme object path, e.g `'button.spacing'`

 **Example**